qpkorr/vim-bufkill/README.md

 ### Options & Mappings

-The following would need to be set your `.vimrc`.
+The following would need to be set in your `.vimrc`.

 ```viml
 " Turn off default <leader>bb, <leader>bd, etc. mappings (default: 1)